1

 “I should not make my parents spend money on my education.”

-Score high → Get merit → Survive.
+So my new life mission became: Score high → Get merit → Survive.

 No distractions.
 No nonsense.
 Only marks.